AdobeDocs/campaign-classic.en/help/configuration/using/elements-and-attributes.md

 ### Description {#description-14}

-The `<srcschema>  is the root element of a schema.
-It is the input point for the definition of the schema. </srcschema>`
+The `<srcschema>` is the root element of a schema.
+It is the input point for the definition of the schema.

 ### Use and context of use {#use-and-context-of-use-9}